Simone-Alghisi/pareto-epsilon-greedy-RL/presentation/main.md

 # Shapiro-Wilk test

 The Shapiro-Wilk test is a test of normality which is frequent in statistics and it is based on the expected values of the order statistics.
-Its null hypothesis is whether a sample $\{x_1, \dots, x_n\}$ came from a normally distributed population:
+Its null hypothesis is whether a sample $\{x_1, \dots, x_n\}$ came from a **normally distributed population**:

 - Thus, if the $p-$value is less than the chosen $\alpha$ level, then the null hypothesis is rejected and there is evidence that the data tested are not normally distributed;
 - On the other hand, if the $p-$value is greater than the chosen $\alpha$ level, then the null hypothesis (that the data came from a normally distributed population) can not be rejected.

 # Kolmogorov-Smirnov test

 In statistics, the Kolmogorov-Smirnov test is a nonparametric test of the equality between two distribution, namely it does not assume anything about the underlying data distribution.
-Its null hypothesis is whether the two set of samples were drawn from the same probability distribution:
+Its null hypothesis is whether the two set of samples were drawn from the **same probability distribution**:

 - Thus, if the $p-$value is less than the chosen $\alpha$ level, then the null hypothesis is rejected and there is evidence that the data tested are not drawn from the same distribution, namely one group stochastically dominates the other;
 - On the other hand, if the $p-$value is greater than the chosen $\alpha$ level, then the null hypothesis (that the data came from the same distribution) can not be rejected.

 # Wilcoxon rank-sum test

 The Wilcoxon rank-sum test is one of the most powerful non-parametric test which is used to compare two groups of continuous measures.
-Its null hypothesis is whether the two populations have the same distribution and the same median:
+Its null hypothesis is whether the two populations have the **same distribution and the same median**:

 - Thus, if the $p-$value is less than the chosen $\alpha$ level, then the null hypothesis is rejected and there is evidence that the data tested are not drawn from the same distribution, namely one distribution is shifted to the left or right of the other;
 - On the other hand, if the $p-$value is greater than the chosen $\alpha$ level, then the null hypothesis (that the data came from the same distribution) can not be rejected.